A guide to gifts of equity

 Do you have to pay taxes on gifts of equity?

 The annual exclusion may change year to year.
-In 2025, it was up to $19,000 per donee.
-If a married couple wants to gift property that they co-own to a donee, the annual exclusion is $38,000 annually.
+In 2026, it’s $19,000 per donee.
+If a married couple wants to gift property they co-own to a donee, the annual exclusion is $38,000.

 An example of paying taxes on gifts of equity

-So when might you be taxed on a gift of equity?
-Let's say that you’re a homeowner and you gift a property that’s below market value to your child.
-The home's market value is $300,000 and you sell it to your child for $200,000, which nets a $100,000 gift of equity.
+So, when might you be taxed on a gift of equity?
+Let's say you're a homeowner who gifts a property below market value to your child.
+The home's market value is $300,000, and you sell it to your child for $200,000, which nets a $100,000 gift of equity.

-Per the IRS limits, in 2025 there is a $19,000 annual exclusion per donee for individuals, which is how much you can gift each year without getting hit with a gift tax.
-After the exclusion, it's likely that the lifetime estate and gift tax exemption kicks in.
-In 2025, this amount was capped at $13.99 million.
-Note the annual exclusion doesn't impact the lifetime estate and gift tax exemption amount.
+After the exclusion, it's likely the lifetime estate and gift tax exemption applies.
+In 2026, this amount was capped at $15 million ($30 million for a married couple).
+Note that the annual exclusion doesn't affect the lifetime estate and gift tax exemption amount.

 Pros and cons of gifting equity

-Gifting equity comes with its own set of advantages and drawbacks.
+Gifting equity has its own advantages and drawbacks.
 Getting your head around both can help you steer clear of getting blindsided during the process:

 Pros